CumulusNetworks/docs/content/cumulus-netq-415/Installation-Management/Configure-Integrations/Integrate-with-Grafana.md

 1. From the NetQ server, display the CA certificate using `netq show otlp tls-ca-cert dump` command.
 Copy the certificate from the output.

-2. On the switch, import the CA certificate file, with the `nv action import system security ca-certificate <cert-id>` command.
-Replace `<cert-id>` with the certificate you generated in the preceding step.
+2. On the switch, import the CA certificate file, with the `nv action import system security ca-certificate <cert-id> data <data>` command.
+Define the name of the certificate in `<cert-id>` and replace `<data>` with the certificate you generated in the preceding step.

 3. Configure an X.509 certificate to secure the OTLP connection.
-Replace `ca-certifcate` with the name of your certificate.
+Replace `ca-certificate` with the name of your certificate; this is the `<cert-id>` from the previous step.

    ```
    nvidia@switch:~$ nv set system telemetry export otlp grpc cert-id <ca-certificate>